adedotxn/spotify-backup/README.md

 Plans
 - backup on a server and then provide option to download if they want
 - get playlsist added to their spotify alongside their
+- uplaad csv of the same format/tables and create the playlist for the user